 There is limited tuition assistance for participants.
 Tuition assistance will be based on the degree of financial need per person on a first come first serve basis.

 Parishioners should inquire with their Pastor or Director of Religious Education about tuition assistance to participate in the program.

 Length of the Program

-Classes in English will be held at St. Joseph's Parish in Arlington on Monday’s from 7:00 PM to 9:00 PM.
+Classes will be held in person at St. Peter the Apostle Catholic School, Fort Worth on Mondays from 7:00 PM to 9:00 PM.